mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 -----------------------------------------------------------

 Software literacy for a company does not mean that it just hires a lot of programmers, and calls the job done.
-Thats been happening for a long time and yet few companies manage to evolve.
+That's been happening for a long time and yet few companies manage to evolve.
 I am hoping to describe in this book a vision of a company *that does not exist yet*.
-A truly literate company, in a world of other softwre literate companies.
-We cannot know for sure the shape such companies will take - they will jostle and change in a complex dance of evolution, but we can look at both positive and negative data we have today - how companies have failed to act in a sane / literate manner, and how some fundamentals of software literacy are shining thorugh and will be unavoidable in the future.
+A truly literate company, in a world of other software literate companies.
+We cannot know for sure the shape such companies will take - they will jostle and change in a complex dance of evolution, but we can look at both positive and negative data we have today - how companies have failed to act in a sane / literate manner, and how some fundamentals of software literacy are shining thru and will be unavoidable in the future.